petermego/Cinema-Reservation-System-GUI/README.md

 # -petermego-Cinema-Reservation-System-GUI-c++
-Cinema reservation system by functionality programming designed and developed by WinsForms
+Cinema reservation system by functionality programming designed and developed by WinsForms.